Blackberry users across Europe, the Middle East and Africa have been left unable to access e-mail or use the Blackberry instant messaging service.

 Patients' fears over the security of their medical records could have a negative effect on their health as people hold information back from medical institutions with poor records in protecting confidential data.

-Citrix has extended its cloud capabilities with the acquisition of ShareFile, which provides hosted storage services, as it gears up mto exploit the predicted growth in the market.
-The terms of the deal were undisclosed but the vendor was happy to talk about the reasons for the purchase pointing ou
+Citrix has extended its cloud capabilities with the acquisition of ShareFile, which provides hosted storage services, as it gears up to exploit the predicted growth in the market.

 According to the electronics manufacturer, SAP's REA module was crucial to administering take-back programs required by Europe’s tough environmental laws, though it wasn't easy.